Heavy Breathing in Cats

 Pneumonia can occur as a result of a respiratory infection.
 Though not common, young cats, old cats, and cats with a compromised immune system can be more prone to pneumonia.
 Cats can have difficulty breathing, fever, dehydration, loss of appetite, weight loss, and difficulty swallowing.

-Pneumonia comes in different forms, from inhaling problematic fumes or exposure to smoke or chemicals, to inhaling substances into the lungs.
-It’s vital to get your cat checked out as soon as possible if you suspect pneumonia.
+Pneumonia comes in different forms: it can be bacterial or fungal in origin, or it can result from inhaling problematic fumes or substances into the lungs and exposure to smoke or chemicals.
+It’s vital to get your cat checked out as soon as possible if they exhibit respiratory issues that make you suspect pneumonia.

 Hydrothorax

-Hydrothorax, or the accumulation of fluid in and around the lungs, can cause difficulty breathing in your cat.
-In addition to difficulty breathing, your cat could also experience open-mouth breathing, coughing, and lack of energy.
+Hydrothorax, or fluid accumulation in and around the lungs, can cause difficulty breathing in your cat.
+In addition to difficulty breathing, your cat could experience open-mouth breathing, coughing, and lack of energy.
 You might even see them putting themselves into unusual positions to breathe better.

 Heartworm

-What should you do if notice heavy breathing in cats?
+What should you do if you notice heavy breathing in cats?

 You might notice your cat panting after playing or in very warm conditions, but this should not last long.
 If you notice prolonged panting or your cat panting outside of these conditions, you should contact your veterinarian.

 If you suspect that your cat is panting as a result of anxiety, provide some fun items to help them manage those feelings.
-Your cat might enjoy a corduroy cat tunnel or a cat orb.
-Both options provide your cat with a nice private place to calm themselves down.
-They also provide a great place to lounge!
+Your cat might enjoy a private place to lounge or a rechargeable cat laser pointer to burn some energy and readjust.

 When in doubt, call your vet!